Custom Event Setup

 Post-processing and post-curing

-Post-processing is a critical step in aligner workflows.
+Post-processing is a critical manufacturing step.

 Washing, drying and post-curing conditions directly influence: